ncshy/linux-device-drivers/mmap_char_driver/README.md

 If defined with MAP_SHARED, the user change is reflected.
 ```

-Note, in this example, a kernel memory is being exposed to the userspace which is a big security risk in real scenarios.
+Note, in this example, instead of a device memory being exposed to the userspace, a kernel low memory is exposed, which is a big security risk in real scenarios.
 Its ok for this pedagogic purpose however.
-Normally mmap is used for mapping file blocks or peripheral registers and video buffers into userspace memory.
+Normally mmap() is used for mapping file blocks or peripheral registers and video buffers into userspace memory.

 mmap() is also used instead of brk() with MAP_ANONYMOUS settings by malloc.
 I think its used for dynamic memory requests of 128KB and larger.